David C. Coll

 An asymmetric cable modem scheme is most common.
 The downstream channel has a much higher bandwidth allocation (faster data rate) than the upstream, primarily because Internet applications tend to be asymmetric in nature.
 Activities such as World Wide Web (http) navigating and newsgroups reading (nntp) send much more data down to the computer than to the network.
 Mouse clicks (URL requests) and e-mail messages are not bandwidth intensive in the upstream direction.
 Image files and streaming media (audio and video) are very bandwidth intensive in the downstream direction."

 Typically, a cable modem sends and receives data in two slightly different fashions.
 In the downstream direction, the digital data is modulated and then placed on a typical 6 MHz television channel, somewhere between 50 MHz and 750 MHz.
-Currently, 64 QAM is the preffered downstream modulation technique, offering up to 27 Mbps per 6 MHz channel.
+Currently, 64 QAM is the preferred downstream modulation technique, offering up to 27 Mbps per 6 MHz channel.
 This signal can be placed in a 6 MHz channel adjacent to TV signals on either side without disturbing the cable television video signals.

 The upstream channel is more tricky.
 Typically, in a two-way activated cable network, the upstream (also known as the reverse path) is transmitted between 5 and 42 MHz.
 This tends to be a noisy environment, with RF interference and impulse noise.
 Additionally, interference is easily introduced in the home, due to loose connectors or poor cabling.
 Since cable networks are tree and branch networks, all this noise gets added together as the signals travel upstream, combining and increasing.
 Due to this problem, most manufacturers use QPSK or a similar modulation scheme in the upstream direction, because QPSK is more robust scheme than higher order modulation techniques in a noisy environment.
 The drawback is that QPSK is "slower" than QAM."